BonillaFred/File-Hash-Searcher/README.md

 # Warning
 I may have made a mistake so please don't run this on system where you don't have backups.
 The program might corrupt files.
-Though I havent encountered this problem is it possible so please use this at your own risk.
+Though I havent encountered this problem it is possible so please use this at your own risk.
+I can't gurentee things wont break.

 # File Hasher